smlab-niser/hbimcourse/content/docs/module-one/photogrammetric-models.md

 Although the _automatic_ settings on the digital cameras is good enough for taking photographs for everyday situations, they are not good enough for photogrammetric reconstructions.
-This section describes what settings to keep in mind while photograhing the target.
+This section describes what settings to keep in mind while photographing the target.
 The three most important camera settings shutter speed, aperture and the ISO.
 In photography, this is known as the **exposure triangle**.

 ## Camera shutter speed
 The **shutter speed** is the time the camera lens is exposed to the scene.
 The lower the shutter speed, the longer the lens is exposed to the scene and vice-versa.
-Allowing the lens to get exposed for a longer time, produces brigher images since more light can enter the sensor.
+Allowing the lens to get exposed for a longer time, produces brighter images since more light can enter the sensor.
 However, if the target or the camera is moving and the shutter speed is low, then target or any other object in the field of view can expose more than one part in the sensor and hence the images may come out blurry.